 State Licensed and Insured

-Galvalume® and Galvalume Plus®, are produced by coating steel with a special Aluminum-Zinc alloy that provides more than twice the corrosion resistance of galvanized steel by delivering the optimum combination of the features of aluminum and zinc, perfectly suited for Miami weather.
+Metal Roofs come in Galvalume® and Galvalume Plus®, metal which are produced by coating steel with a special Aluminum-Zinc alloy that provides more than twice the corrosion resistance of galvanized steel by delivering the optimum combination of the features of aluminum and zinc, perfectly suited for Miami weather.

 Our Galvalume steel, available in 22, 24 and 26-gauge coil or sheet, is an ideal roofing material because of its strength, extraordinary outdoor corrosion resistance and longevity.

-Galvalume is offered in both bare and pre-painted versions.
+Galvalume Metal Roofing panels are offered in both bare and pre-painted versions.
 Galvalume Plus is the same bare Galvalume product with a thin, clear acrylic coating.
 Galvalume Plus can be roll-formed dry without vanishing oil, making it much easier to form and install safely.

 Metal panels have become very popular over the past 20 years in part due to their wind resisting capabilities.
 This was clearly exposed during the unfortunate arrival of Hurricane Andrew in 1992 as it swept through South Florida.
 Today a wide variety of colored materials and shapes can be used to satisfy your roofing need.
 Our trade professionals will meet with you in order to identify the best metal roof for your particular site.